Spyroslon/Dino-Run/README.md

 - All code and environment logic is in Python; no browser automation scripting needed.
 - **Parallel training is not supported due to Playwright limitations.
 Use only one environment (n_envs=1).**

+## Headless Mode Setup

+Download the Dino Game Clone (<https://github.com/wayou/t-rex-runner>) and put it in the project folder as `t-rex-runner/`.

 ## Files

 - `train.py` – Train from scratch